centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

    :align: center
    :scale: 65%

-This output loads a Lua script, called a Stream Connector, which job is to handle, aggregate and enrich the data before forwarding it to the defined
+This output loads a Lua script called a Stream Connector, which job is to handle, aggregate and enrich the data before forwarding it to the defined
 protocol: